A note on Hilbert transform over lattices of $\mathrm{PSL}_2(\mathbb{C})$: Background

 the $T_m$ is bounded in $L_p$ for all $1 < p < \infty$.
 Moreover, its norm satisfies:

 \end{theorem}

-Notice that if $G$ is discrete then any subgroup $G_0\leq G$ is open.
-The subgroup $G_0$ gives a range of flexibility to this result respect to the original one of Cotlar: taking a big subgroup $G_0$ increases the chances for the formula to hold, but makes it harder for $m$ to satisfy the invariance hypothesis.
-Also, the theorem holds even if we take $G_0$ an empty set, which allows us to recover the classical statement when $G=\mathbb{R}$.
+The subgroup $G_0$ gives a range of flexibility to this result with respect to the original one of Cotlar: taking a big subgroup $G_0$ increases the chances for the formula to hold, but makes it harder for $m$ to satisfy the invariance hypothesis.